mssurajkaiga/raytracer/README.md

 raytracer
 =========

 A ray tracer in C++.
-Once complete, I will add parallel computing capability with CUDA.
+Currently, Raytracer is being integrated with CUDA.

 Instructions
 ------------